dwitte/side_projects/README.md

 side_projects
 =============

-Repository for storing various side projects that I will be creating.
+Repository for storing projects that are not of critical importance, and just for fun.

+Will upload new projects as they come.